KarthikDani/LinkedIn-Company-Data-Scraping-System/README.md

   }
 ]
 ```
-We are currently capable of extracting approximately 2 Lakh company names along with their linkedin page URLs.
+The Project is capable of extracting ~ 2 Lakh company names along with their linkedin page URLs from the Linkedin Company Directory.

 ### LinkedIn Company Profile Scraper Output